Mindfulness for Graduate Success

 Program Information

-Mindfulness for Academic Success (MAS) is a 6-week, experiential program introducing mindfulness and meditation practices.
-Through guided meditations and reflective exercises, participants will develop their attention and awareness skills and cultivate insight and well-being.
+Mindfulness for Graduate Success (MGS) is a 6-week, experiential program introducing mindfulness and meditation practices to grad students.
+Through short lectures, guided meditations and reflective exercises, participants will develop their attention and awareness to cultivate insight and well-being.

 No prior meditation or mindfulness experience is required to participate.